decretist/Dissertation/Chapter2/chapter2o.md

 betrothed is allowed to abandon the person to whom they are betrothed and to marry another?

-[^2o9]: The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).
+[^13]: The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

-[^2o10]: "Quidam habens filium ..."
+[^14]: "Quidam habens filium ..."
 C.1, d.init., edF.
 1.357.
 Although Gratian does not say so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.

-[^b]: The cases can be grouped thematically: simony (C.1), procedure (CC.2-6), other (CC.7-10), other (CC.11-15), monastic (CC.16-20), other (CC.21-22), heresy (CC.23-26), and marriage (CC.27-36).
-The
-thematic groupings are to some extent a matter of opinion.
-Anders Winroth referred me to Alfred Beyer's groupings which I have found useful. @beyer_lokale_1998, 17.

-[^c]: **Placeholder for footnote attributing division of Part I into distinctions to Paucapalea.**

-[^d]: **Placeholder for footnote about internal references to *tractatus ordinandorum*.**

-    C.1 q.7 d.p.c.6 (edF 1.430): reference to D.55 c.1 "Priscis igitur, etc."

-    C.3 q.1 d.p.c.7 (edF 1.507): reference to D.79 c.9 "Si quis pecunia uel gratia humana, seu populari uel militari tumultu, etc."

-    C.9 q.3 c.15 **why is this not in a *dictum post*?** (edF 1.647): reference vague, but probably to D.93 c.9 (edF 1.321)

-    C.16 q.1 d.p.c.40 (edF 1.773) this also appears to be a reference to D.93 c.5.

-    *de Cons*.
-D.1 c.50 (edF 1.1303) (I thought there were no *dicta post* in *de Cons*?).